biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 There are several filtering tools and strategies available for variant filtering, with varying degrees of complexity and sophistication.
 However, in this course we will use a very simple, yet effective approach, which consists of using the quality value assigned by FreeBayes as a proxy to estimate the likelihood of a variant being real.
 The lower the quality value, the less likely it is that a variant is real.

 In this course, we will use `bcftools filter` with a hard cut-off value of `<=1` to flag the variants that have a low quality.
+For this, first move to the directory where you ran Freebayes if you are not already there:

+        m_jan2020@mjan2020VirtualBox:~$ cd /home/m_jan2020/course/vcalling

-For this enter the following in your terminal:
+And  enter the following in your terminal:

         m_jan2020@mjan2020VirtualBox:~$ bcftools filter -sQUALFILTER -e'QUAL<1' SAMEA2569438.chr10.vcf.gz -o SAMEA2569438.chr10.filt.vcf.gz -Oz